First-ever February tornadoes in Wisconsin caused $2.4M in damages

 The tornadoes that ripped through Rock County on Feb.
 8 killed some cattle and hit 30 homes, officials said.

-The tornadoes were the first Wisconsin has experienced during the month of February since at least 1950, when records started being kept.
+The tornadoes were the first Wisconsin had experienced during the month of February since at least 1950, when records started being kept.

-Note: UPDATE: 20-year-old Annaka Trudell in custody as Fond du Lac suspicious death investigation continues